 - Many organizations don't have the in-house skill sets they need to plan, deploy, manage and mine big data.

 - Managing a big data environment is a complex and time-consuming undertaking that must consider both the infrastructure and data, while ensuring that all the pieces fit together.

 - Securing data and protecting personally identifiable information is complicated by the types of data, amounts of data and the diverse origins of that data.

 - Scaling infrastructure to meet performance and storage requirements can be a complex and costly process.

-- Ensuring data quality and integrity can be difficult to achieve when working with large quantities of heterogenous data.
+- Ensuring data quality and integrity can be difficult to achieve when working with large quantities of heterogeneous data.

-- Analyzing large sets of heterogenous data can be time-consuming and resource-intensive, and it does not always lead to actionable insights or predictable outcomes.
+- Analyzing large sets of heterogeneous data can be time-consuming and resource-intensive, and it does not always lead to actionable insights or predictable outcomes.

 - Ensuring that you have the right tools in place and that they all work together brings its own set of challenges.

 - The cost of infrastructure, software and personnel can quickly add up, and those costs can be difficult to keep under control.